 - Make a list.
 Have your child make a list of the activities they enjoy, as well as areas they’re interested in exploring.

-Match Interests to Majors and Careers
+Match Interests and Careers to Majors

+You and your child may also want to discuss which high school courses they enjoy, and which ones they should take to further align on their major(s) of interest.
 If your child is taking an AP course they really enjoy, we recommend looking at the AP Students website to see which majors and careers are connected to each AP course.